mfons/nephcounter/README.md

 # Nephcounter TODO list
 - [ ] make alter food nutrient amounts notify redux when someone saves a nutrient list (could just notify instead?)
-This would be an opportunity to try captain codeman's suggestions for fragmenting redux stores in polymer.
+This would be an opportunity to try captain codeman's suggestions for fragmenting redux stores in polymer. (https://www.captaincodeman.com/2017/07/19/project-structure-for-using-redux-with-polymer-20)
+- [ ] make alter food nutrient edit rely on the dialogs save cancel to save everything or nothing.
+Just make it so that it saves it as they type, and get rid of the "update" and "restore" buttons.
-- [ ] maybe move date field directly to screen instead of putting another field in the dialog and requiring another click.
+- [ ] maybe move consumption date field directly to screen instead of putting another field in the dialog and requiring another click.
 - [ ] get the firebase function maybe working by doing some variant of surma's server side rendering with firebase.
 - [X] on refresh sometimes redux nutrients-of-interest count does not get updated
 - [ ] when you are typing stuff into the food list make the search less picky about spelling and capitalization